marqeeshrs/responsive-web-design/README.md

 I guess that is for more complicated cooperation projects.
 I create versions of my projects, so it must be the same thing via network with extra protections.
 Man, I just want to code...
 HA!
+Finished the project on 07-11-2025
+I added AI adjustments to use this project as a best habits and practices for my coding.
+I realize that I should be practicing my markdown...I WILL...soon.

+# building-a-cafe-menu
+Started from scratch and created a stylesheet.